 I certainly drank the Kool-Aid and have spent nearly all of my recent free time socializing.
 At first, I saw no issue with my calendar being filled to the brim.
 But last weekend, I found myself hitting a stage of burnout.
 I was hopping from barbecue to barbecue, sneaking happy hour between work and gym sessions, and planning an evening to watch The Bachelorette with friends.

 Each event was filled with typical small talk and discussions of the mundane realities of our lives.
-However, I found that as the weekend carried on, I was beginning to dread the next activity instead of looking forward to it.
+However, I found that as the weekend carried on, I was socially exhausted, dreading the next activity instead of looking forward to it.
 I longed for the endless days and nights of watching Netflix, reading books, and scrolling through my social channels.
 What I was experiencing is called social fatigue.

 What is social fatigue?

-According to Psych Central, social fatigue or social exhaustion can occur when someone has been socialized to the point that they are no longer able to socialize.
+According to Psych Central, social fatigue or being socially exhausted can occur when someone has been socialized to the point that they are no longer able to socialize.
 Social fatigue often impacts those who identify as introverts more frequently than those who identify as extroverts.
 However, it can happen to anyone.

 The onset of social fatigue may have emotional and physical attributes such as physical exhaustion, irritability, and stress.
 Other signs of social fatigue include feeling unable to connect with others, challenges with attention, headaches, trouble sleeping, emotional volatility, and increasingly low energy.